 Selected Group Exhibitions

-2014 Museum Nights at the Pen Museum, Birmingham.
-Site-responsive interventions
+2014 Site-responsive intervention for Museums at Night, Pen Museum, Birmingham.

 2008 Anonyme Zeichner No.9, Kunstraum Kreuzberg, Berlin, Germany

 2005 Wunderkammer: The Artificial Kingdom, The Collection, Lincoln.
 A show exploring the links between art, collecting & archaeology.
 Curated by Edward Allington.
 Exhibiting artists include Hew Locke, Lindsey Seers, Marc Quinn, On Kawara, Dan Graham, Hannah Collins.

 2004 Marks in Space, The Usher Gallery, Lincoln.
 A show exploring the relationships between drawing & sculptural form.
 Exhibiting artists include Cornelia Parker, Susan Hiller, Stefan Gec, Anya Gallacio, Richard Deacon, Alison Wilding, Richard Long.

 2003 Pizza Express Prospects Drawing Prize, Loading Bay Gallery, Old Truman Brewery, Brick Lane, London